Adolescence Science Education (7–12), M.A.T.

 Specializations

-In-Service (30 Credits)
+In-Service (30–33 Credits)

-This specialization leads to a New York State Professional Teaching Certificate in Adolescence Science Education (7-12), with specializations in either biology teacher, chemistry teacher, earth science teacher, or physics teacher.
+This concentration leads to a New York State Professional Teaching Certificate in Adolescence Science Education (7–12), with specializations in biology teacher, chemistry teacher, earth science teacher, or physics teacher.
 Applicants must hold a New York State Initial Teaching Certificate in Adolescence Science Education in a content area or its equivalent.

 Students electing this concentration must complete the following requirements: